RSS Logo

 But, yeah, I consider myself a musician first, so if you really get into a lot of my influences, they’re not vibraphonists.
 I’m a huge Miles Davis fan.
 I have all of his stuff obviously, but in terms of the type of bandleader that I want to be, that I aspire to be is totally influenced by Miles Davis. . . .

 Coltrane is another hero of mine.
 I think that he is probably one of the most articulate, emotionally articulate musicians of the century.
-So I’m looking for what the specific that I want to tell my story I go to whoever’s [expert?] at that.
-So if it’s about emotional expression, I go to Coltrane.
+So when I’m looking for the specifics that I want to use to tell my story, I go to whoever’s expert at that.
+If it’s about emotional expression, I go to Coltrane.

 HARRIS: Well, sure, of course.
 But honestly I’m not the most nostalgic type of person.
 The people I would name are probably people who are alive right now.
 My peers, like Kenny Garrett, I’m a big fan of Kenny Garrett.
 I haven’t played with him.
 I’ve had the opportunity to play with a lot of my peers.
 Well, Herbie.
 I haven’t had a chance to play with Herbie Hancock.
 I would love to play with Herbie Hancock.
 And, ah, Wayne Shorter, I haven’t had the chance to play with.
 So, I tend to gravitate to living musicians I want to play with right now.